hubisan/shortcut-launcher/README.md

   Most examples do this and there is probably a reason to do so.
 - [ ] TODO Add gif animation
 - [ ] TODO Add shortcut png with white background (at work)
+- [ ] Add a gist with an always up to date recentBlacklist.txt

 ## Changelog